digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/identity.rst

 Topology Transactions
 ---------------------
-We can distinguish three types of topology transactions: identity delegations, mapping updates, and synchronizer governance updates.
+We can distinguish three types of topology transactions: identity delegations, mapping updates, and sync domain governance updates.
 In the following, we establish what these transactions mean, what they do, and what the authorization rules are.